Sign In

 • Fashion shows/photographic.

 You will be required to have experience of styling hair as well as makeup experience.
-Only the big-budget features will separate the Hair and Makeup Departments, in most other cases you will be expected to work across both.
+Only the big budget features will separate the Hair and Makeup Departments, in most other cases you will be expected to work across both.
 Although you may not need experience of cutting or colouring hair it can be a useful addition to your skillset.

 SHOULD I TAKE A PROFESSIONAL FILM AND TV MAKEUP COURSE?

+A makeup course specifically designed for working in film and television is recognised by many designers as ‘makeup school’, and it's what they will be looking for on your CV.
 Many experienced MUAs have set up their own makeup schools with the aim of producing set ready graduates who have gained experience of the working environment via the course in addition to the skills and technique of makeup application.

 • Who are the teachers; are they working in the industry or/and up to date with the latest techniques applied in film and TV?